Ajmain-Khan/Java-Swing-Animation/README.md

 # Java-Swing-Animation

-One of my first graphics programming projects (~2017)
+This is an archive of one of my first graphics programming projects (~2017)

+*Very rudamentary and a fun early learning endeavor*